 - Endurance: Select a ship and begin playing Endurance mode.

 - 2-Minute Mode (Endurance): Get the highest score with Endurance mode rules within the time limit.

 - Records: View your best scores in every game mode and ship, and track your progress in achievements and leaderboards.

 - How to Play: Replay the tutorial.

 - Settings: Review and adjust various game options.

 Touch and slide your finger on the screen to move your fighter ship.
 You can fly freely around the tunnel, but enemies will often appear from the top and sides of the screen, so stay alert!

 You don’t have to keep your finger on the ship; you can touch anywhere on the screen as if moving a cursor.

-Move the ship horizontally one way, then quickly fly in the opposite direction to "kick up" a burst of air that can destroy enemies with the same power as bombs.
-This "gust" technique may save you in a pinch, clear out more enemies during a Hyperdodge, or boost your score (see "Standard Mode" for more).
+Gusting: Move the ship horizontally one way, then quickly fly in the opposite direction to “kick up” a burst of air that can destroy enemies with the same power as bombs.
+This “gust” technique may save you in a pinch, clear out more enemies during a Hyperdodge, or boost your score (see “Standard” for more).